 - Care teams can use the simulation environment and/or equipment to test new equipment or care processes prior to introducing into the clinical environment.

 Physicians, nurses and allied health professionals who provide clinical education at LGH as well as the rural and remote communities within the Coastal Community of Care.We offer training for simulation facilitators.
-Since May we’ve trained 50 facilitators and have 10 user groups consistently providing simulation education in their area of clinical practice.
 The benefits of becoming a facilitator include:

 - Develop a foundational knowledge of simulation based learning strategies